 I am the second year instructor for our apprenticeship program.
-Currently, I work as a journeyman wireman for Chicago Bridge and Iron at Peach Bottom Nuclear Power Plant in Delta, PA.
+I have worked on many projects as a journeyman wireman.
+Most recently have been for E.L.
+Heim at memorial Hospital and for Chicago Bridge and Iron at Peach Bottom Nuclear Power Plant in Delta, PA.
 Within the IBEW, I have held two different offices, which included two terms as a member of the Examining Board and one term as the Vice President.
 I have also served in various capacities for on our Credit Union board.
 Right after high school, I began my career in the electrical trades landing my first job doing residential work.
 I started as a first-year apprentice with Local 229 in 1983, completed the apprenticeship in 1987 and now have approximately 33-years in the trade.
 In 1988, I began teaching first-year apprentices and continued in that role until 2004.
 From 2004 through 2011, I served as the program’s Training Director.
 Since then, I have been teaching our second-year apprentices.
 From the time I began in the trade to present day, I have kept up with the current practices, including graduating from Williamsport Area Community College, where I majored in Electrical Construction in 1982.
 I continue to take various Safety, National Electrical Code and Theory, and Labor Management classes.

 Courses: Test Instruments, National Electrical Code, AC Theory, Blueprints, Electrical Safety, Transformers, Craft Certification Proctor